spawnmarvel/azure-automation-bicep-and-labs/az-800-admistering-windows-server-hybrid-core-infrastructure/README_cloud-only-hybrid-Lab_2_install-ad.md

 3. Add 168.63.129.16 (Azure's DNS).

 Test from Linux: Run dig @192.168.3.7 google.com.
-If you get an IP back, your Linux VMs will have seamless internet access once you finalize "Step C."
+If you get an IP back, your Linux VMs will have seamless internet access since you did Step C.

 ```bash
 dig @192.168.3.7 google.com